 March 2015 – LDA National Tour with Dr Louisa Moats

-Dr Louisa Moats, recipient of LDA’s AJLD Eminent Researcher Award, will be visiting Australia in March 2015.
+Dr Louisa Moats, recipient of LDA’s AJLD Eminent Researcher Award, visited Australia in March 2015.
 Dr Moats has contributed widely to the body of reading and spelling instruction knowledge, and written extensively on the importance of code-based literacy instruction and better teacher preparation in many influential scientific journals, books and policy documents.
 Her Award paper, entitled What Teachers Don’t Know and Why They Aren’t Learning It: Addressing the Need for Content and Pedagogy in Teacher Education, will be published in the November issue of the Australian Journal of Learning Difficulties (Volume 19, No 2).
 Louisa Moats, a leading critic of the whole language approach to teaching reading, has contributed widely to the body of reading and spelling instruction knowledge.

 Further background information on Louisa Moats click here.